IRL2/nanover-server-py/README.md

     pytest -m pip install pytest-xdist
     python -m pytest python-libraries -n auto -m 'not serial' python -m pytest python-libraries -n0 -m 'serial'

-## Running the examples

-### ASE IMD Simulations

-`narupa.ase` provides a command line interface for running serialised OpenMM simulations.
-For example, from the `narupa-protocol` directory:

-    narupa-omm-ase examples/ase/nanotube.xml

-The example files are distributed in the directory `examples/ase/` from the [git repository](https://gitlab.com/intangiblerealities/narupa-protocol/tree/master/examples/ase).

-#### Jupyter Notebooks

-The [`python-libraries/narupa-ase/examples`](https://gitlab.com/intangiblerealities/narupa-protocol/tree/master/python-libraries/narupa-ase/examples) examples folder also contains several
-Jupyter notebooks that demonstrate visualisation and interaction from a notebook.
-The [Narupa ASE documentation](python-libraries/narupa-ase/README.md) provides more details on setting up ASE simulations.

-### MD Analysis Trajectories

-`narupa.mdanalysis` provides a server for the trajectory service that infinitely loops over the frames of an example trajectory.
-To serve the frames on port 54321, from the `narupa-protocol` directory, run

-    python ./examples/mdanalysis/example.py

 ## Citation and External Libraries